Hotel California: Recordings

-The Eagles recorded the track with Don Henley on lead vocal three different times, twice at the Record Plant in Los Angeles and finally at the Criteria Studios in Miami.
+The Eagles recorded the track with Don Henley on lead vocal three times, twice at the Record Plant in Los Angeles and finally at the Criteria Studios in Miami.
 They first recorded a riff, but when it came to recording the vocal, it was found to be in too high a key for Henley's voice, so Felder progressively lowered the key from E minor, eventually settling on B minor.
-The second recording however was judged too fast.
-In Miami, the band fine-tuned the instrumentation and the lyrics and recorded numerous takes.
+The second recording, however, was judged too fast.
+In Miami, the band fine-tuned the instrumentation and the lyrics and recorded numerous complete takes.
 Five or six best ones were selected, and the best parts were then spliced together to create the released version.
 According to the producer Bill Szymczyk, there were 33 edits on the two‑inch master.
-The final section features a guitar battle between Joe Walsh (who had replaced Bernie Leadon after Leadon's departure from the band in 1975) and Felder, which took the two of them sitting together working for around three days to achieve the necessary precision.
+The final section features a guitar battle between Joe Walsh (who had replaced Bernie Leadon after Leadon's departure from the band in 1975) with a Fender Telecaster and Felder with a Gibson Les Paul, which took the two of them sitting together working for around three days to achieve the necessary precision.
 Walsh and Felder initially started improvising but Henley insisted that the recording should follow the music as first recorded in Felder's demo.
+However, according to Szymczyk, Walsh and Felder's improvisations did make the final cut of the song, with the producer splicing different Walsh and Felder licks together while he, Walsh, and Felder arranged harmonized guitar parts together in the studio.